LeoKlaus/plappa/readme.md

 # plappa

-plappa is an audiobook player/client for [Jellyfin, the free software media system](https://jellyfin.org), written in Swift/SwiftUI.
+plappa is an audiobook player/client for [Jellyfin, the free software media system](https://jellyfin.org) and [AudioBookShelf](https://www.audiobookshelf.org/), written in Swift/SwiftUI.

 Apart from playing audiobooks, plappa also syncs playback status via iCloud and allows you to download audiobooks for offline listening.